This Seattle to San Francisco road trip itinerary contains affiliate links.

 9am – Leave Miranda:

-The final leg of your drive from Seattle to San Francisco is here – a mere 4 hour drive remaining.
+The final leg of this Seattle to San Francisco road trip itinerary is here, with a mere 4 hour drive remaining.

 1pm – Stop in Sausalito for Views of the Golden Gate Bridge: